zatsepinvl/effective-craft/books/clean-coder.md

  - It is unprofessional to remain stuck when help is easily accessible.
  - As a professional you should train less experienced programmers.

+#### Test Driven Development

+##### The Jury Is In
+- TDD works.

+##### The Three Laws of TDD
+- You are not allowed to write any production code until you have first written a failing unit test.
+- You are not allowed to write more of a unit test than is sufficient to fail - and not compiling is failing.
+- You are not allowed to write more production code that is sufficient to pass the current failing unit test.

+##### The Litany Of Benefits
+- *Certainty*.
+You will write dozens of tests every day.
+If you keep all of them on hand, you will be certain that your code really works.
+- *Defect Injection Rate*.There are several facts of defect reduction by IBM, Microsoft and other companies.
+- *Courage*.
+When you have a suit of tests that you trust, then you lose all fear of making changes and cleaning code.
+- *Documentation*.
+The unit tests are documents that describe the lowest-level design of the system.
+- *Design*.
+The need to test first forces you to think about good design.

+##### What TDD Is Not